Neurofeedback

 Who Can Benefit from Neurofeedback for Addiction?

-Each program at Bluebird Neurofeedback is customized to the individual’s unique brain patterns and goals.
+Each program at Bluebird Neurofeedback is customized to the individual’s unique brain activity and goals.

 What to Expect from Neurofeedback Sessions